 While the efficacy of coaching probably owes to the fact that clients aren't encouraged to dwell on the past for too long, I believe the past can be a very useful tool in observing and breaking behavioural patterns.

 Hardliners will argue that people who have been in therapy for several years still carry with them many unresolved issues.
 While this might be true, it is also true that the human mind is rather complex and can require a lot of work.

 Many people nowadays will choose coaching over psychotherapy, partly because we're inundated with promises of quick fixes from self-help books and guru-like coaches (who doesn't like the idea of fast results with minimum effort?) and partly - silly as it may sound - because the word 'coaching' doesn't contain the word 'psycho'.

-Sadly, in 2017, there is still a lot of stigma attached to mental health.
+Sadly there is still a lot of stigma attached to mental health.
 Feelings of pride and shame prevent us from admitting that we all have varying degrees of mental and emotional difficulties.
 If we tell people we're having psychotherapy, we run the risk of being labelled as crazy; whereas if we're seeing a coach, we're quite safe.

 It has often been said that coaching is 'therapy through the backdoor'.